TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.cannotviewordownloadmyinvoice/unexpectedcharges-cannotviewordownloadmyinvoice-common.md

   - Search for **Cost Management + Billing**.
 Select a billing profile.
 Select **Invoices**.
   - In the invoice grid, find the row of the invoice corresponding to the usage you want to download.
-  - Click on the ellipsis (...) at the end of the row.
+  - Select the ellipsis (...) at the end of the row.
 In the download context menu, select **Azure usage and charges**.

 **Download usage for open charges**

   - Search for **Cost Management + Billing**.
 Select a billing profile.
-  - In the Overview blade, click **Download Azure usage and charges** For Microsoft Customer Agreement, refer to: [Get invoice in email for a Microsoft Customer Agreement](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date?WT.mc_id=Portal-Microsoft_Azure_Support#get-your-invoice-in-email-pdf).
+  - In the Overview blade, select **Download Azure usage and charges** For Microsoft Customer Agreement, refer to: [Get invoice in email for a Microsoft Customer Agreement](https://docs.microsoft.com/azure/billing/billing-download-azure-invoice-daily-usage-date?WT.mc_id=Portal-Microsoft_Azure_Support#get-your-invoice-in-email-pdf).

 ### **Enterprise Agreement (EA)**